ycchiusieve/Instructment/README.md

 HOROVOD_GPU_ALLREDUCE=NCCL HOROVOD_GPU_BROADCAST=NCCL pip install --no-cache-dir horovod

-### Example: To run on 4GPUs, you can use the command
+### Example: To run 4GPUs on one machine, you can use the command

 horovodrun -np 4 -H localhost:4 python train.py